Saturation effects in SIDIS at very forward rapidities

 \section{Inclusive DIS: symmetric vs. aligned-jet configurations}

 In most of the previous developments in this paper, we assumed that the longitudinal momentum fraction $z$ of the measured quark is very close to one, in such a way that $\bar{Q}^2 \equiv z(1-z)Q^2 \ll Q_s^2$.
 Asymmetric dipole configurations, such that $z$ is either very close to one, $1-z\ll 1$, or very small $z\ll 1$, have often been discussed in a different context, namely in relation with the so-called ``aligned jet'' contributions to the inclusive DIS cross-section $\sigma_\rmT\equiv \sigma_{\gamma_{\rmT}^*A} (x,Q^2)$, cf. \eqn{sigmat}.
 So, it is natural to wonder what is the relation between these two physical regimes, if any.
 In this section, we would like to explain that these situations are in fact different and do not overlap with each other.
-The subsequent discussion will also make clear that the large-$z$ kinematics relevant for this paper corresponds to {\it rare} configurations, which brings only small contributions to the overall DIS cross-section.

 Before we discuss the inclusive DIS cross-section, in which the longitudinal fraction $z$ is integrated over, let us first summarise the interesting kinematical regimes for fixed values of $Q^2$, $z$ and $Q_s^2$: